 - UArizona Honors College

 The internship requires a commitment of 10 hours each week.
-You'll spend 5 hours teaching environmental science lessons in a local K-12 school and an additional 5 hours virtually attending training and developing program materials at the UA.
-Interns are required to attend a weekly class from 3-5pm on Wednesdays throughout the Fall 2022 semester and a Saturday training on August 27th.
+You'll spend up to 5 hours teaching environmental science lessons in a local K-12 school and an additional 5 hours attending training and developing program materials at the UA.
+Interns are required to attend a weekly in-person class from 3-5pm on Wednesdays throughout the Fall 2022 semester and a Saturday training on August 27th.

 How to Apply

 We are currently accepting applications for the Fall 2022 semester through July 15th, 2022.
 Early applications are preferred.
 Apply Here!